Lythom/TopDownVoxelsEngine/TopDownVoxelsEngineUnity/Assets/VoxelsEngine/guidelines.md

 # Coding guidelines

 - Unity scripts extends the default MonoBehaviour.
-- References should be formatted as public fields, use the odin [Required] attribute, and have a default null! value to dismiss error since Odin ensure the reference is provided.
+- References should be formatted as public fields, use the artificetoolkit (odin like) [Required] attribute, and have a default null! value to dismiss error since Odin ensure the reference is provided.

 ```
 [Required]